Myth two – The Dividend and Personal Savings Allowances mean ISAs aren’t worth bothering with

 Myth four – You must decide which funds or investments you want to hold in an Investment ISA before you can open one

-If you want to invest this year’s allowance in an investment ISA, but haven’t yet decided where to put your money, you pay it into the ISA but keep it as cash until you’ve made up your mind.
+If you want to invest this year’s allowance in an investment ISA, but haven’t yet decided where to put your money, you could pay it into the ISA but keep it as cash until you’ve made up your mind.
 The ability to hold cash in your Investment ISA can also be useful if you’re uncertain of market conditions and don’t want to invest immediately.

 Myth five – Once you’ve chosen an ISA, you’re stuck with it